Luxating Patella In Dogs

 No Patellar Luxation Present – The dog’s patella is stable and cannot be manually moved out of the patellar groove.

-There are three common surgeries that correct luxating patellas – Trochlear Modification Surgery, Lateral Imbrication Surgery, and Tibial Crest Transposition Surgery.
+Three common surgeries correct luxating patellas – Trochlear Modification Surgery, Lateral Imbrication Surgery, and Tibial Crest Transposition Surgery.

 Trochlear Modification Surgery involves deepening the groove at the base of the femur the upper bone in the joint) to better guide the knee cap.